2026 Arkansas elections

 A general election will be held in the U.S. state of Arkansas on November 3, 2026 for all executive offices, all four of the state's seats in the United States House of Representatives, and a U.S. senator.
 Primaries will be held on March 3, 2026, with runoff primaries on March 31.
 While Arkansas used to be a Democratic stronghold, (with Bill Clinton winning it twice with very comfortable margins), Arkansas is now among the most red states in the country.
 A Democrat has not won state-wide since 2010, when former governor Mike Beebe won re-election.
+Moreover, Democrats only filed to run for governor and secretary of state.

+Major party candidates had until November 11, 2025 to submit their candidacies to appear on the primary election ballot.
+Candidates for newly-created political parties have until March 3, 2026, primary election day, to file to appear on the general election ballot, and independent candidates have until May 1, 2026 to petition to be placed on the ballot.
+The Libertarian Party of Arkansas has declared its intention to field candidates for Arkansas offices, submitting a petition to qualify for the general election ballot in November 2025.

 Governor

 Incumbent Republican Governor Sarah Huckabee Sanders has declared her intention to run for a second term.
 She is the daughter of former Governor Mike Huckabee and was one of President Trump's press secretary's in his first term.
 She easily won her first election in 2022 with 62.96% of the vote.

+Two candidates sought the Democratic Party of Arkansas gubernatorial nomination in a March 3 primary: State Senator Fred Love, who won the race, and Supha Xayprasith-Mays.
+The Libertarian Party of Arkansas will nominate a candidate at their convention.

 Lieutenant Governor

-Incumbent Lieutenant Governor, Leslie Rutledge, has declared her intention to run for a second term.
+Incumbent Lieutenant Governor, Leslie Rutledge is running for a second term, and will face Libertarian Michael Kalagias.
 She also easily won her first election in 2022, with 64.21% of the vote.